 Would you call yourself a born salesperson?
 Have you the necessary sales skills to prosper as a sales rep?
 It might feel like the ability to sell is something you’re either born with or you’re not, but according to some researchers, everyone is technically “in sales.”

 Sure, we’re not Ready to get started?
-We’ve put together thirteen practical skills anyone can learn.
+We’ve put together a list of fifteen practical sales skills anyone can learn.
 Practice them, improve them, and master them all trying to find new customers to buy a product.
 But if you’ve ever tried to convince a kid to go to bed or a shop to give you a discount, you’ve been selling all along.

 Of course, the sales skills that are needed when you actually work in sales require more targeted effort.
 But while we all have our own natural aptitudes, anyone can learn to become better at influencing others – which is, in essence, what selling is really all about.